View Full Version : WEST BECKHAM Chain Home

 she remembers Pam Taylor, Maud Arnott and Peggy Hurry very well.
 She mentions

 how Peggy Hurry was from Norwich originally.
-She went through three different

 She remembers WAAF Jo Pearson and her husband Ron Pearson.
 Ron was at Beckham